Get into the Classes that are Best for You: Meet Your Goals with a Strong Beginning!

 Click here to see what English course you may be eligible for.

 - Courses from other colleges may be used for placement.
 Bring an official copy of your transcript to the Records Office in bldg 6 to have your transcript evaluated.
-You may also show your transcript to an instructor for the course you which to try to register for if you believe you have taken courses that would satisfy prerequisites for the course you which to take.
+You should also show a copy of your transcript to an instructor or advisor for access to the particular course you wish to enroll in.

 - Placement tests may be used to determine placement also.
 Highline uses MyMathTest, COMPASS reading, and COMPASS ESL (grammar, reading, listening) tests.
 All placement tests are computerized.